iisaka51/jp_number/README.md

 # jp_numbers.
-Conver number from/to Japanese Numbers
+Convert numbers from/to Japanese Numbers
 This is spin-off project from [jp_prefecture](https://pypi.org/project/jp-prefecture/)

 ## Install